 Fridtjof Nansen’s 1883 to 1896 Arctic exploration, during which he froze a wooden-hulled ship into the ice, revealing the first information about sea ice movements across the ocean.Jezek said the mission itself was inspired by

 “MOSAiC will go further,” Jezek said, "by studying the atmosphere, sea ice and the ocean as well as the biological processes nurtured by the presence of ice.”

 Demir can already sense the excitement within scientific community as MOSAiC progresses.
 He especially looks forward to the camaraderie; working alongside different scientists from all around the world, operating the instruments and developing Arctic survival techniques.
 His work focuses on radiometry for microwave remote sensing of sea ice.
-He is responsible for building a 4-channel copy of the successful Ultrawide-band Microwave Radiometer (UWBRAD) to install/operate over a looming 20-foot ship mast.
+He and Research Associa Mark Andrews at ESL are responsible for building a 4-channel copy of the successful Ultrawide-band Microwave Radiometer (UWBRAD) to install/operate over a looming 20-foot ship mast.